supermassiveasshole/Pattern-Recognition-Assignment1/README.md

 # Pattern-Recognition-Assignment1

 ## How to run this project
-- Step1: Download this project or just clone it via git clone.
+- Step1: download this project or just clone it via git clone.
 The repository is [here](https://github.com/supermassiveasshole/Pattern-Recognition-Assignment1.git)

-- Step2: Here are some runtime environment you should already have installed before running this project.
+- Step2: here are some runtime environment you should already have installed before running this project.
 All of these should be prepared if you don't have them all installed correctly.
   - [node.js](https://nodejs.org) ( npm should be installed along with node.js )
   - [typescript](https://www.typescriptlang.org/download) ( We truely recommend installing typescript via npm: `npm i typescript -g` )
   - [ts-node](https://www.npmjs.com/package/ts-node) may have access to simplify the procedure running this project.
 However, run compiled js files on node.js is always a good solution.
   - [Angular cli](https://angular.io) `npm i -g @angular/cli` is also required if you want to run the data visualization project inside the folder 'LogisticRegressionVisualization'.
 We also provide a compiled version of this project which you can run it in browsers like Chrome.
 But a local server is required instead( We recommend the live server extension for vscode ).

-- step3: Compile this project
+- Step3: compile this project
   - Before compile this project, you must run `npm i` to install all the dependencies which this project use.
   - Use the command `tsc` to compile all `.ts` files into `.js` files.
 All the js file will be waiting for you inside the 'dist' folder.
   - Alternatively, you could leave this job to ***ts-node*** and skip this step.

-- step4: Run this project
+- Step4: run this project

   To run this project use the command `node dist/index.js` or use `ts-node src/index.ts`.
 Use the method whichever you like to run this project.